hexlo/terraria-server-docker/README.md

 ### <ins> **Important!** </ins>

 If the `world` variable is left empty or not included, the server will need to be initialized manually after the container is spun up.
 You will need to attach to the container and select/create a world and set the players number, port and password manually.
-If you create a new world, it will be saved in the path defined by the environment variable `worldpath`.
+If you create a new world, it will be saved in the path defined by the environment variable `worldpath` (defaults to `/root/.local/share/Terraria/Worlds`).

  1. `docker attach <container name>`
  2. press _*enter*_